LuisMorenoM/MERN-starter-pack/README.md

 Just a MERN starter pack.

 You can use this MERN starter pack to fast development side projects with all the base stuff already done.

+You will find a WebAPP with all Atuh + Session and CRUD functionality ready to use, with router, history and async support.

 If you find a bug or something is wrong... please create an issue or contact me!
 All help and contribution are wellcome.